Visit a local swordsmith and wield a Japanese traditional sword!

 There are only 250 smiths in Japan certified to forge a sword using the traditional forging methods.

 Mr. Tsuneharu Matsuda is the only master swordsmith in Kanazawa.
-He has created swords for over 20 years at his located in the mountains!
+He has created swords for over 20 years at his workshop in the mountains!
 His shop is located 30 minutes by car from Kanazawa.

 Note: A sword is completed using the following process: First is material making,